The 5 biggest fintech trends in 2020

-Let’s take a look at some of the biggest trends in fintech for 2020.
+Let’s take a look back at some of the biggest trends we saw in fintech in 2020.

 Because artificial intelligence (AI) helps organizations process and drive data insights, financial institutions are primed for hyper-personalization.
 Business Insider Intelligence expects that integrating AI to front and middle offices can potentially save banks up to $416 billion by 2023.

 Banks are adopting AI to streamline internal processes, deliver personalized experiences to customers by predicting their needs and behaviours to better direct them, and even help protect the organization from potential risks.

 For example, financial institutions can use AI to send emails and advertisements for new products, lending options, and more based on customer’s age, expenses, banking packages, etc. By analyzing behaviours, banks can not only personalize their communication with their customers but also their offerings.